jimp93/dsc-phase-2-project/README.md

 This relies upon the expert team winnnig most of the time. <br>

-We also need to make sure we stack the odds in out favour in order not to keep having to pay out the big prize.
+We also need to make sure we stack the odds in our favour in order not to keep having to pay out the big prize.

 <img src="images/seattle.jpg" style="width: 700px;"/>
 <br>